thephpleague/plates/doc/content/engine/extensions.md

 ## Accessing the engine and template

 It may be desirable to access the `engine` or `template` objects from within your extension.
 Plates makes both of these objects available to you.
-The engine is automatically passed to the `register()` method, and the template is assigned as a parameter on each function call.
+The engine is automatically passed to the `register()` method, and the template is assigned with a call to `setTemplate` with the according template when available.

 ~~~ php
 use League\Plates\Engine;